-Epicenter utilized the window spaces of the refurbished building across from Ray’s Tavern (now the Savage Territory Gallery!) and the historic abandoned Arbon Cafe next to Ray’s Tavern.
-In these windows, we display works of art, historical photos, information about local tourist destinations and environment, and other pieces that highlight the Green River community and its history.
+Epicenter utilized the window spaces of the refurbished building across from Ray’s Tavern and the historic abandoned Arbon Cafe next to Ray’s Tavern.
+In these windows, we displayed works of art, historical photos, information about local tourist destinations and environment, and other pieces that highlight the Green River community and its history.

 Displays rotated on a one to three month cycle and were installed and created by Epicenter’s Frontier Fellows, town citizens, high school interns, and other interested individuals.

-This project was supported by furniture designer Spence Kroll and The Utah Division of Arts & Museum through their Random Acts of Art grant.
+This project was supported by furniture designer Spence Kroll and The Utah Division of Arts & Museum (Random Acts of Art grant program).